allcloudadvertising/NearBee-iOS-SDK/README.md

 __MY_DEVELOPER_TOKEN__

 The app should provide the organization while initializing the SDK.
 Get it from [AllCloud Advertising Dashboard Account Page](https://digital.allcloudadvertising.com/account.
-The app should provide the developer token while initializing the SDK.
-Get it from your AllCloud Support.

 __MY_ORGANIZATION__